Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Bernadotte Chapel – Photo by Susan Flantzer

-Royal Cemetery in Haga Park
+Royal Burial Ground in Haga Park

-The bridge and gates to the Royal Cemetery in Haga Park; Credit – By I, Holger.Ellgaard, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=2431763
+The bridge and gates to the Royal Burial Ground in Haga Park; Credit – By Holger.Ellgaard, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=2431763

 Crown Princess Margaret, the first wife of the future King Gustaf VI Adolf of Sweden, was born a British princess and had a love for gardens and the outdoors.
 She expressed the wish not to be buried inside a church.
 In addition, Riddarholmen Church, the traditional burial place of the Swedish royal family was running out of space.
 Margaret and Gustaf Adolf picked a site for the future burial site for the Swedish royal family near Haga Palace whose park was situated on Lake Brunnsviken.
-The tip of a small cape was excavated to form Karlsborg Island where the new Royal Cemetery in Haga Park would be located.
+The tip of a small cape was excavated to form Karlsborg Island where the new Royal Burial Ground in Haga Park would be located.
 The entrance to the cemetery is accessible by a small bridge from the mainland part of Haga Park.

 Sadly, Crown Princess Margaret died from an infection after a mastoid operation on May 1, 1920, at the age of only 38.
 She was eight months pregnant with her sixth child.
 The Royal Cemetery in Haga Park was not yet completed so Margaret was temporarily interred at the Storkyrkan (The Great Church) next to the Royal Palace in Stockholm, Sweden.
-In 1922, Margaret’s coffin was transferred to the Royal Cemetery at Haga Park, the first member of the Swedish royal family to be buried there.
-The Royal Cemetery in Haga Park in Solna Municipality in Stockholm, Sweden has become the usual burial place of the Swedish Royal Family, replacing Riddarholmen Church.
+In 1922, Margaret’s coffin was transferred to the Royal Burial Ground at Haga Park, the first member of the Swedish royal family to be buried there.
+The Royal Burial Ground in Haga Park in Solna Municipality in Stockholm, Sweden has become the usual burial place of the Swedish Royal Family, replacing Riddarholmen Church.

 Carl XIV Johan, King of Sweden and Norway (reigned February 5, 1818 – March 8, 1844)

 Jean Baptiste Bernadotte was born on January 26, 1763, in Pau, France.
 His parents were Jean Henri Bernadotte, a tax collector, and Jeanne de Saint-Vincent.
-Bernadotte joined the French army as a private in 1780 and by 1794, he was a general.
+Bernadotte joined the French army as a private in 1780, and by 1794, he was a general.
 He distinguished himself in Napoleon Bonaparte’s army and served as Minister of War.
 When Napoleon became Emperor of the French, he created Bernadotte a Marshal of France.
 In 1810, just as he was about to start a new position as governor of Rome, the Swedish Riksdag elected him heir to the childless King Carl XIII.
-The Riksdag wanted a soldier to be king because of their worries over Russia.
+The Riksdag wanted a soldier to be king because of their concern about Russia.
 In addition, Bernadotte was popular in Sweden because of his considerate treatment of Swedish prisoners during the recent war with Denmark.
 Bernadotte became king on February 5, 1818, upon the death of King Carl XIII and reigned as King Carl XIV Johan.

 On August 16, 1798, Bernadotte married Bernardine Eugénie Désirée Clary, the sister of Joseph Bonaparte’s wife Julie Clary.
 His wife was known as Désirée and had previously been engaged to Napoleon.
 Bernadotte and Désirée had one child, King Oscar I of Sweden and Norway.